-We also encouraged our employees to actively participate in volunteering.
-From March through October 2022, our drivers partook in efforts against the pandemic across cities in China, volunteering to provide transport services or volunteering in COVID-19 prevention efforts across their communities.
+drivers partook in efforts against the pandemic across cities in China, volunteering to provide transport services or volunteering in COVID-19 prevention efforts across their communities.
 Within Jilin City, 15 of our drivers joined the Emergency Supply Fleet organised by the Jilin Municipal Commerce Bureau, to provide free delivery services for daily necessities for residents, when a severe COVID-19 outbreak occurred in March 2022.

-from Shenyang ComfortDelGro Taxi also visited nursing home in Da Dong District.
+In line with our commitments and ambitions, our taxi drivers from Shenyang ComfortDelGro Taxi also visited nursing home in Da Dong District.
 Similarly, our taxi drivers from Chengdu ComfortDelGro Taxi volunteered to deliver rice and provide free trips to the elderly and the disabled.
 Our taxi companies in China have also been providing free taxi trips to all examinee during the country's National Education Entrance Examination in June 2022.